 “‘You’re a very fine ball player, Bob,’ [Southworth] told Elliott.
 ‘You can make all the plays you’re supposed to at third base.
 You have an excellent arm.
 You run the bases well and are a dangerous long-ball hitter.
 All you need to achieve true greatness is the added sparkle of more hustle.
 If you hustle, I’m absolutely convinced that you will win the most valuable player award this season.’

 “Elliott hustled.
 He won the most valuable player award.
 That was 1947 and the lift he gave the Braves spurred them to the pennant the following season.”
 In fact, that reputation for hustling stayed with Elliott.
-After the 1953 season, Frank Lane of the Chicago White Sox called Elliott “one of the greatest hustlers I ever saw.
+After the 1953 season, Chicago White Sox GM Frank Lane called Elliott “one of the greatest hustlers I ever saw.
 Bob played every game as if the championship hinged on it.”

-A November 1947 newspaper account remarked that Elliott being voted MVP was “a surprise selection if ever the old circuit had one” and concluded that the “the Boston infielder’s all-around record impressed the committee sufficiently to make him the first third-sacker and the first member of the Braves to gain the official most valuable player award of the National League.”
-During his breakthrough season Elliott did not lead the National League in any statistical category, although he was second in batting, doubles (35), and on-base percentage (.423) and sixth with his career-high RBI total.
+A November 1947 newspaper account remarked that Elliott being voted MVP was “a surprise selection if ever the old circuit had one” and concluded that “the Boston infielder’s all-around record impressed the committee sufficiently to make him the first third-sacker and the first member of the Braves to gain the official most valuable player award of the National League.”
+During his breakthrough season Elliott did not lead the National League in any statistical category, although he was second in batting and doubles (35), sixth in on-base percentage (.410), and fourth with his career-high RBI total.

 Another newspaper article, this one from October 13, noted that William H. “Billy” Sullivan, the Braves’ director of public relations, had published “a comprehensive account” to “tout the third baseman as the National League’s Most Valuable Player.
 It represents what is probably the most determined campaign on the part of a ball club to swing the writers’ ballots in favor of a candidate.”
 The article added: “The unusual part of this letter is that when you finish it, you really are convinced Elliott was the league’s most valuable player.”